 Storm Center 7 Meteorologist Jesse Maag explains what it means.

-The Air Force Marathon released a statement Friday about the heat concerns: "Safety of the runners and our volunteers is of paramount importance so we have protocols in place for a variety of contingencies including adverse weather conditions.
+"Safety of the runners and our volunteers is of paramount importance so we have protocols in place for a variety of contingencies including adverse weather conditions.
 We have color-coded advisories based on wet bulb globe temperature, which is the standard across the industry and accounts for temperature, humidity, wind and other factors.
-We have a fully-trained weather office that is constantly watching weather and advising leadership.
-At this time, weather forecasts indicate temperatures in the high 80s after 1 p.m., which could impact the heat index.
-This is typical for previous races.
-If the WBGT approaches the barrier for black conditions (>82 F) then we would begin reviewing procedures and potentially implement an orderly cancellation with runners taking shelter at first aid and water stations until busses arrive to bring them back to the finish line."
+We have a fully trained weather office that is constantly watching weather and advising leadership. ...
+If the WBGT approaches the barrier for black conditions (>82 F) then we would begin reviewing procedures and potentially implement an orderly cancellation with runners taking shelter at first aid and water stations until buses arrive to bring them back to the finish line."

 Maag explained the heat index accounts for both the temperature and relative humidity, disregarding other atmospheric factors.

 The wet bulb globe temperature, or WBGT, used by the Air Force, takes into account not only the air temperature and relative humidity, but also the wind speed, sun angle and cloud cover.

 By using more variables, the Air Force expects to have a more accurate representation of the way the air feels on a hot day.

 The scale is slightly more complicated for the WBGT than the heat index, however.
 It doesn’t measure how the air feels like the heat index.
 For example, a calculated WBGT over 82 degrees is considered extremely dangerous.

 That is the temperature at which the Air Force Marathon organizers would stop the race, according to an alert sent to participants Friday.

 So what will the WBGT and forecast be on Saturday for the 2019 Air Force Marathon?